CQCL/hugr/specification/hugr.md

     and one exit node.
 Nodes are basic blocks, edges point to possible successors.

+  - **Dataflow edge** either a Value edge or a Static edge; has a type, and runs between an output port and an input port.

   - **Dataflow Sibling Graph (DSG)**: The set of all children of a given Dataflow container node, with all edges between them.
 Includes exactly one input node (unique node having no input edges) and one